Description

 When enabled in a particular policy, the ippool addresses will be used instead of the IP address assigned to that FortiGate interface.

-In most FortiOS versions, once configured, even if it is never explicitly used/referenced in a firewall policy, FortiGate considers them as local addresses, and will not forward the traffic according to routing table.
+In most FortiOS versions, once configured, even if it is never explicitly used/referenced in a firewall policy, FortiGate considers them as local addresses, and will not forward the traffic according to the routing table.

 Now, once an ippool is defined and referenced in a policy, the source-nat is performed as expected, but the FortiGate does not consider them local IPs, meaning there will be no arp-reply for them (even if arp-reply is enabled in ippool configuration).
 This most certainly can cause communication to fail.